cnabio/cnab-spec/105-signing.md

 Detached signatures are described in [section 11.4](https://tools.ietf.org/html/rfc4880#section-11.4) of the OpenPGP specification.
 Attestations are to be performed by extracting the `bundle.json` from a signed bundle, and then signing that same text object.
 A verification of a detached signature should use the `bundle.json` text as a basis for its verification.
 A bundle is considered _attested_ (or _attestation verified_) when a the bundle verification passes for the expected key used in that attestation.

 They key used for an attestation must be used _only for that attestation_.
-Implementations _may_ use a subkey (of a master key) for specific attestations, while preserving other subkeys to perform other attestations or signings.
+Implementations MAY use a subkey (of a master key) for specific attestations, while preserving other subkeys to perform other attestations or signings.

-Implementations of CNAB _may_ support creating and verifying attestations.
-Implementations of CNAB _may_ support favoring an attestation with equal weight as the original signature.
-Attestations _may_ be stored with the signed bundle, though there is no requirement that attestations be stored in a specific place.
+Implementations of CNAB MAY support creating and verifying attestations.
+Implementations of CNAB MAY support favoring an attestation with equal weight as the original signature.
+Attestations MAY be stored with the signed bundle, though there is no requirement that attestations be stored in a specific place.

-Attestations _may_ use the `COMMENT:` field of a detached signature to indicate, in a human-friendly way, what the attestation is for.
+Attestations MAY use the `COMMENT:` field of a detached signature to indicate, in a human-friendly way, what the attestation is for.
 However, agents _must not_ consider this information definitive.
 Comment fields are not calculated into the signature and can be easily modified.
 Instead, attestation _must_ be based solely on the key.

 ```text
 -----BEGIN PGP SIGNATURE-----